edufigueiredos/todo-list/libs/models/README.md

-# models-models
+# models

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test models-models` to execute the unit tests.
+Run `nx test models` to execute the unit tests.